 In this preparation, the pizza dough is cooked like flatbread or pita, laid on a hot skillet until it bubbles and browns on one side, then flipped to brown the other side before being topped.
 Pizza snobs will say this is not a true pizza.
-That's fine; pass their avocado and egg not-pizzas over to me.
+That's fine — pass your avocado and egg not-pizzas over to me.
 I'll eat them.

 Of course, that means you could take a shortcut and use store-bought pita or flatbread for a busy weekday breakfast.
 But resist the temptation to use a store-bought guacamole in place of the avocado mixture.
 It takes just minutes to mash together and is so good you'll be tempted to throw away the pizza idea entirely and just eat it out of the bowl with a spoon.
 Which isn't necessarily the worst idea, but then you'll miss out on the egg.
 And you don't want to miss out on the egg.